 - Principles and approaches used to plan and implement effective care.

 - When and what to report.

 - Implications of Involuntary Admission under the Mental Health Act.

 - Alteration of client's right to leave the care setting or refuse treatment.

 - Suicide risks and prevention.

-Describe ways to organize, administer and evaluate person-centred care and assistance for clients/residents experiencing cognitive health challenges (dementia):
+1. Describe ways to organize, administer and evaluate person-centered care and assistance for clients/residents experiencing cognitive health challenges (dementia):

 - Use an informed problem-solving process when caring for individuals experiencing cognitive health challenges.

 - Base choices and actions on a sound understanding of the physical, cognitive and psycho-social processes of various kinds of dementia.

 - Base choices and actions on an understanding of environmental influences on behaviours.